Class Description

 Day 3 – Welcome to Kenya

 We will be staying at the Passionist retreat center located in Karen-Langata, a tranquil area on the outskirts of Nairobi.
 Morning will be a time to rest and recover from travels.
-In the afternoon, we visit the renowned Elephant Orphanage, a local craft center, and the massive Winchester Rose Farm.
+In the afternoon, we visit the renowned Elephant Orphanage and a nearby local craft center.
+It’s a day to relax and settle in.

 Day 4 – Nairobi City

 Nairobi, the capital of Kenya, is a fascinating and eclectic blend of cultures and styles.
 Many United Nations offices are spread throughout the town and it is East Africa’s commercial hub.
 In the morning we have an opportunity to visit downtown Nairobi and the Kenyan National Museum.
-The afternoon will take us to the nearby Giraffe Center.
+The afternoon offers a visit to the nearby Giraffe Center.
 Overnight at the Passionist retreat center.

 Day 5 – Kibera and Kenyan Culture